-Shao Yi's meticulously made objects operate on the threshold between sculpture, installation art, and craft.
-In many of the new (2010/2011) works, the unexpected combination of stylistically distinct objects and material suggest various kinds of personal and mythical relationships.
+Shao Yi's meticulously made objects operate on the threshold between sculpture, installation art etc. In many of the new (2010/2011) works, the unexpected combination of stylistically distinct objects and material suggest various kinds of personal and mythical relationships.
 Combined together, these objects and paintings comprise subtle geometries and undistorted perspectives.

 Shao Yi's recent works mainly focus on the discovery and the use of new textures and material.
 Beginning in 2011, the artist purchased a piece of safety glass, smashed it into small pieces and initiated his new series of works, including 12x12x12, Hong, Parabola and so forth.
 Shao Yi produces these geometrical patterns or words, starting from a single point, an angle or for example from details of a particular side.
 The pieces of glass are extended on other edges and sides, presenting various forms at each step.